 Le Barbier de Séville - Opéra de Vichy 2018

-From a very young age, Raphaël Merlin displayed an innate desire for diversity in music.
+From a very young age, he displayed this innate desire for diversity in music.
 Cello, piano, piano-jazz, writing, composition, analysis, conducting, orchestration, chamber music, arrangement, teaching ... each of these disciplines generating an intense musical activity.

 He began his musical path at the conservatories of Clermont-Ferrand, Boulogne-Billancourt, at the CNSMD in Paris and then in the Haute Ecole de Musique de Genève, providing an intense and enriching activity.

 Member of the Quatuor Ebène (First prize in the ARD international competition in Munich 2004), Raphael received the advices of Eberhard Feltz, from the Ysaÿe Quartet, from Gabor Takacs, Gyorgy Kurtag and performed on the biggest stages in the world with Mitsuko Ushida, Nicholas Angelich, Matthias Goerne, Natalie Dessay, Martin Fröst, Antoine Tamestit, Gautier and Renaud Capuçon, Nicolas Altstaedt…